sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/5 The Great Zapfish.md

 She knelt down in front of Sheldon, whose eyes went wide.
 "Let this be a warning for the lot of you: *your time is over*."

-Then, taking the weapon-like device Renki handed to her, she smacked the butt of the device firmly into Sheldon's head, which knocked him out.
+Then, taking the weapon-like device Mori handed to her, she smacked the butt of the device firmly into Sheldon's head, which knocked him out.
 His body slumped to the ground.

 As Kae and Mori stuck the bag on him, Lux looked up toward Lily.
 "Not bad, if a bit dramatic."